madhavagrawal17/TortoiseFeeder/README.md

 # Homebridge RaspberryPi PetFeeder

 This Plugin will help to add a servo motor to raspberry PI to use as a pet feeder.
 This has a single switch which need the script python command.
-This switch will automatically turned off after 2 seconds.
+This switch will automatically turned off after 1 second.

 <span align="center">